thoughtspot/thoughtspot.github.io/_end-user/pinboards/download-pinboard-pdf.md

    ![Choose PDF format: Pinboard or Visualizations]({{ site.baseurl }}/images/pinboard-formats.png "Choose PDF format: Pinboard or Visualizations")

+{% include note.html content="If you do not see the option to download the Pinboard as a PDF, your company may have removed the Pinboard download option.
+If you would like to download Pinboards, contact your ThoughtSpot administrator." %}

 {: id="pdf-pinboard"}
 ## Download PDF as Pinboard